 The Status of Certificates of COVID-19 Vaccination

 With respect to digital certificates, the WHO is momentarily working on guidance documents for the development of Digital Documentation of COVID-19 Certificates (DDCC).
 Presumably, that process will result in a recommendation.
-Until then any digital certificate will conflict with the IHR, as will any that does not conform to the provisions of the resulting recommendation.
+Until then, any digital certificate will conflict with the IHR, as will any that does not conform to the provisions of the resulting recommendation.

-The only vaccination pursuant to the IHR is vaccination against yellow fever.
+The only vaccination under the IHR is vaccination against yellow fever.
 What about a recommendation for vaccination against COVID-19?
 Rules on recommendations are laid down in articles 15-18 of the IHR.
 They are formally issued by the Director-General of the WHO, usually by issuing the advice of the Emergency Committee regarding the coronavirus disease (COVID-19) pandemic as a Temporary Recommendation.

 The Committee motivated its advice by referring to the limited (although growing) evidence about the performance of vaccines in reducing transmission and the persistent inequity in the global vaccine distribution.
 Both are the consequence of a novel emergency that (presumably) requires a novel intervention, as evidence of its performance in reducing transmission only follows after due time by epidemiological research, and equitable global distribution is hampered by human nature and practicalities.